-All hunters are safely transported across the Mississippi River in water taxis and into our exclusive hunting lease, which is at the mouth of a massive river diversion that disperses high nutrient freshwater that feeds the lease with an abundance of freshwater aquatics like wild sweet peas, tickweed, duck potatoes & snails that attract migrating ducks for their primary food source.
+All hunters are safely transported across the Mississippi River in water taxis which are equipped with radars for your safety and into our exclusive hunting lease, which is at the mouth of a massive river diversion that disperses high nutrient freshwater that feeds the lease with an abundance of freshwater aquatics like wild sweet peas, tickweed, duck potatoes & snails that attract migrating ducks for their primary food source.

 Once inside the lease, the water taxis wind their way through to a small bayou and the Go-Devil duck barges, for the most comfortable duck hunting you will experience.
 The water taxis pull up so that the customers, guide and his duck dog easily off-load into each barge.
 We have designed our hunts so that you don’t need waders or boots since you’re not getting wet.
 These barges allow you to go where the ducks are no matter your age or physical ability.

 After all have boarded their barge, everyone heads out to one of over 30 pre-built, drive-through duck blinds.
 Since we are in a tidal area, each and every blind is built with various tidal, current, wind conditions in mind.
 As the guide arrives at the blind, he power-poles the barge, brushes the barge, throws out decoys and starts calling the ducks in.